-As part of the Subscription, Mount Sinai will subscribe for [•] Ordinary Shares at the Issue Price.
-Combined with its existing holding of Ordinary Shares, it is expected that Mount Sinai will hold per cent. [•] of the Enlarged Share Capital at Admission.
+As part of the Subscription, Mount Sinai will subscribe for 9,573,790 Ordinary Shares at the Issue Price.
+Combined with its existing holding of Ordinary Shares and its subscription for New Ordinary Shares, it is expected that Mount Sinai will hold 13.0 per cent. of the Enlarged Share Capital at Admission.
 Further details of the subscription agreements can be found at paragraph 13 of Part 9 (Additional Information).